mlechner/GalaXYZ/README.md

 If the extension creation for pgrouting fails, you may need to install the extension on your computer first, so that PostgreSQL can extend a database with it.
 See the [pgrouting](http://pgrouting.org/) website for more information.

+After all that is done, download [the repository for the nogo queries themselves](https://github.com/HsKA-OSGIS/GalaXYZ-NogoPgRouting), and execute the one called `/nogo_queriesdefine_nogo_trspviaVertices.sql`.
+This will enable the query used in the website to do routing along multiple points.

 ## Getting data into the database

 In pgAdmin, right-click on the database and select "Restore", and select the `nogo_dijkstra.backup` file in the `/db` folder.
 That's it!